 - In this demonstration one chemical reaction that occurs involves aluminum (Al) and copper(II) chloride (CuCl2).
 Predict the products of this reaction and write a balanced chemical equation.

 - What physical evidence do you have for the reaction between Al and CuCl2?
 Describe the observations that show this reaction is taking place.
-Note that solutions of copper ions are blue but many other ionic compounds make colorless solutions.

 Also, how many grams of copper form?